Conflict Recovery Style Determines Whether Couples Stay Together

-Late on Saturday night thirty year old beautician Elaine sat alone in her apartment after a terrible fight with her thirty-two year boyfriend Dave.
+Late on Saturday night thirty-year-old beautician Elaine sat alone in her apartment after a terrible fight with her thirty-two-year-old boyfriend Dave.
 She was horrified when Dave lost his cool and accused her of keeping her whereabouts a secret.
 They had a big fight resulting in her telling him to leave.

 Three hours after Dave left Elaine was confirming arrangements for a girl’s night out with her friends.
 She had cried with anger and sadness after Dave left, but then she thought about the good times they had together.
 The memories brought her a bitter sweet comfort.
 She needed space to get over the shock of their hurtful fight, but she was otherwise at peace with herself.
 She fixed herself a snack, watched some TV and connected with friends on Facebook before checking in with her parents about their anniversary celebration the next day.

 By Sunday night Dave was fretting about Elaine’s lack of response.
 He had stayed awake all night hoping for a text message or call.
 There was no voice mail, no text, no email, no nothing.
 He was like a zombie not knowing what time it was or whether he had showered and eaten that morning.
 One minute he thought he should clean up and look good because she would be expecting him at her parent’s party.
 The next minute he was seething with rage at her callousness and utter disregard for his anxiety.
 Why didn’t she just say something to let him know where he stood?
 Why didn’t she let him explain how scared he felt when he didn't know where she was.

 Elaine got through the conflict sad and hurt and functioned well, but Dave remained tied up in knots, unable to get on with his life.